bcornec/nuage-ospdirector-wiki/WIP:-Nuage-OSP-Director-10-integration-with-ML2.md

 ```

 ## Parameter details
 This section described the details of the parameters specified in the template files.
 Also, the configuration files where these parameters are set and used.
-See OpenStack Liberty user guide install section for more details.
+See OpenStack Newton user guide install section for more details.

 ### Parameters on the Neutron Controller
 The following parameters are mapped to values in /etc/neutron/plugins/nuage/plugin.ini file on the neutron controller